 Asian countries have used green tea for centuries to treat emotional issues such as depression.
 But recent studies in 2017 and 2018 have revealed that consuming green tea and matcha may also remedy symptoms of stress and anxiety.
 So, the answer to that common question is yes: green tea can help reduce stress.
 Let's explore some of the research that proves it.
 But before we get into the topic, one popular and fast-acting stress relief strategy for you as a student is allocating your work to a research paper service.
 Use your free time to read on and learn more about why green tea is beneficial for you.

 Green tea is a great source of vitamins and antioxidants.
 But green tea is also rich in essential amino acids.
-Studies have found that the amino acid L-theanine and to a lesser extent arginine can help to diminish stress and anxiety.
+Studies have found that the amino acid L-theanine, and to a lesser extent arginine, can help to diminish stress and anxiety.
 It appears that the main factor is L-theanine’s ability to reduce blood pressure and relax muscle tension.

 Green tea appears to be one of the highest sources of L-theanine compared to any other food or beverage tested by science.
-So, drinking green tea can provide incredible anti-stress and anti-anxiety effects when consumed daily.
+Drinking green tea can thus provide incredible anti-stress and anti-anxiety effects when consumed daily.

 One clinical study on humans in 2017 found a significant and consistent reduction in stress after consuming 15mg/d of L-theanine in green tea for ten days.

 Matcha, as we know, has a concentrated amount of all green tea chemical compounds.
 That’s because it contains not just the green tea leaves but the stems and veins as well.
 It follows that green tea matcha does contain higher levels of the amino acid L-theanine than found in sencha green tea.